How to remove mould and prevent it coming back in your home

 Turning on any exhaust fans when the dryer is in use can help funnel the resulting hot, moist air out of the room.
 If you have a European-style laundry (washer/dryer tucked behind doors in a cupboard-like space), keeping the doors open while the dryer is running can also help.

-A dehumidifier is another great investment to reduce moisture in the air in the laundry.
+A dehumidifier is another way to reduce moisture in the air in the laundry.

 How to stop and prevent mould on windows

-Cleaning your windows with vinegar is another great way to kill mould and bacteria living on glass surfaces.
+Cleaning your windows with vinegar is another way to kill mould living on glass surfaces.
 You can make your own cleaner by distilling white vinegar into a spray bottle and spraying directly onto the surface, then wiping clean with a microfibre cloth.

 How to stop mould growing on house foundations